|

-The Kennebec Historical Society collections are open to the public during research library hours (see home page).
+The Kennebec Historical Society collections are open to the public during research hours (see home page).
 The society is endeavoring to catalogue its collections at the item level, that is, each item in the collection will be listed individually in the society database.
 Although this goal has not yet been reached, there are around 19,000 items or collections in the database.
 In a similar way, all names in each item will be catalogued in the database.
 Currently the catalogue contains in excess of 6500 names.
 The database is also searchable for specific addresses in Kennebec County communities.

 A research librarian can help access the database